Welcome to Our Blog Hiking Ontario's Bruce Trail

 Bruce Trail Conservancy Map Ontario.

 It was time to get back outside, get active and begin recharging ourselves and not just our devices.
 We wanted to get outside and get active, but we weren't particularly athletic people and we didn't have a lot of extra money.
-So we focused on the one thing that is free - we figured we could walk and explore.
+So we focused on the one free thing - we figured we could walk and explore.
 It was at this moment, that a good friend, Lenora Sawyer, an amazing high school science teacher suggested that we begin hiking the Bruce Trail from south to north on day trips and weekend outings!

 When we began planning things out the Bruce Trail quickly seemed to be everything we had been looking for!
-It was close by, it was accessible, it went near residential areas and into the wilds of Ontario and presented a fascinating natural as well as geological possibilities!
-More than all of this however it also seemed to defy what most people of think of as nature!
+It was close by, it was accessible, it went near residential areas and into the wilds of Ontario and presented fascinating natural as well as geological possibilities!
+More than all of this however it also seemed to defy what most people think of as nature!

 I think it’s fair to say that when most people think of nature they tend to imagine tracts of pristine, untouched wilderness.
 Or we think of National or Provincial parks or Conservation Areas.
 As a result, what many of us tend to overlook is that nature can be found everywhere, even in Canada's largest cities.
 It can be found in green spaces and river corridors, it can be found in the trees outside our windows, in the plants that come up between the cracks in the pavement, in the birds at our feeders and in our own backyards.
 There are opportunities to explore and discover everywhere.
 All we have to do is step outside our doors!
 The Bruce Trail therefore provided the perfect opportunity to explore Ontario and its natural beauty.